PixarV/terraform-provider-r4/website/docs/d/paas_backup.html.markdown

 * `databases` - List of databases.
 The structure of this block is [described below](#databases).
 * `id` - The region (e.g., `croc`) if `id` is not specified as an argument.
-* `protected` -  Indicates whether the backup is protected from automatic deletion.
+* `protected` - Indicates whether the backup is protected from automatic scheduled deletion.
 * `service_deleted` - Indicates whether the service is deleted.
 * `service_name` - The service name.
 * `status` - The current status of the backup creation process.